sunlab-osu/TURL/README.md

 These are the processed raw tables we used for pre-training and creation of all test datasets, with 570171 / 5036 / 4964 tables for training/validation/testing.
 For row population only a small amount of tables is further filtered out which results in the final 4132 tables for testing.

-In the *_tables.jsonl file, each line represents a Wikipedia table.
+In the *[split]_tables.jsonl* file, each line represents a Wikipedia table.
 Table content is stored in the field “tableData”, where the “target” is the actual entity links to the cell, and is also the entity to retrieve.
 The “id” and “title” are the Wikipedia_id and Wikipedia_title of the entity. “entityCell” and “entityColumn” shows the cells and columns that pass our filtering and are identified to contain entity information.
 For row population, the task is to predict the entities linked to the entity cells in the leftmost entity column.

 There is also an entity_vocab.txt file contains all the entities we used in all experiments (these are the entities shown in pretraining).
 Each line contains vocab_id, Wikipedia_id, Wikipedia_title, freebase_mid, count of an entity.